Codendi/forumml-codendi-ff/README.txt

 ==== INSTALLATION ===

-bin/installFF.sh should do whatever is necessary for the plugin works
+bin/install.sh (Codendi) or bin/installFF.sh (Fusionforge) should do whatever is necessary for the plugin works
 * creation of directory with good rights
 * installation of pear packages
 * config mailman